How Car Valuations Work in Pakistan

 No Location-Based Pricing

-They can not adjust for the differences in market prices between Karachi and Islamabad.
+They cannot adjust for differences in market prices between Karachi and Islamabad.
 In Pakistan, local demand decides the rate.

 Not for Legal or Insurance Use

 Insurance companies, embassies, and courts don’t accept online estimates.
-You need a certified report — only a professional service provides that.
+You need a certified report — only a professional service can provide one.

 Need Help With a Car Valuation in Pakistan?